googlefonts/fontra-docs/_explanations/designspace.md

   </ol>
 </nav>

-We recommend to spend some time with setting up your designspace, before start a new typeface.
+We recommend spending some time with setting up your designspace properly.
 Questions you may ask yourself before you start with a new typeface:
 {: .lead }

 - What axes do your font project will end up with?